dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ```
 All that was required to make the server use concurrency, not just to handle connections from multiple clients but even within a single connection, was the insertion of two `go` keywords.

 However in adding these keywords, we had to consider carefully that it is safe to call methods of `net.Conn` concurrently, which is not true for most types.
-We’ll discuss the crucial concept of *concurrency safety* in the next chapter.
+We'll discuss the crucial concept of *concurrency safety* in the next chapter.

 ## 8.4.
 Channels

 If goroutines are the activities of a concurrent Go program, *channels* are the connections between them.
 A channel is a communication mechanism that lets one goroutine send values to another goroutine.
-Each channel is a conduit for values of a particular type, called the channel’s *element type*.
+Each channel is a conduit for values of a particular type, called the channel's *element type*.
 The type of a channel whose elements have type int is written chan int.

 To create a channel, we use the built-in make function:
 ```go